Can You Use Flex Seal On Rotted Wood?

 Flex Seal is a sealer that works pretty well with PVC, copper, metal, and wood.
-It is used for repairing and protecting materials from environmental elements like moisture.

 So, let’s find out, Can you use Flex Seal on rotted wood?